tisba/fritz-tls/README.md

 * `--save` (optional) to save generated private key and acquired certificate.
 * `--dns-provider` (default `manual`) to specify one of [lego's](https://github.com/xenolf/lego/tree/master/providers/dns) supported DNS providers.
 Note that you might have to set environment variables to configure your provider, e.g. `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION` and `AWS_HOSTED_ZONE_ID`.
 I use name servers by AWS/Route53 and [inwx](https://github.com/xenolf/lego/blob/master/providers/dns/inwx/inwx.go), so I have to provide `INWX_USERNAME`, `INWX_PASSWORD`.
 I'm not sure if there is a overview, so for now you have to consult the [source](https://github.com/xenolf/lego/tree/master/providers/dns).
 * `--dns-resolver` (optional) to specify the resolver to be used for recursive DNS queries.
 If not provided, the system default will be used.
 Supported format is `host:port`.
+* `--force-renew` to force a renewal, even if the current certificate is valid for the requested domain and still valid for at least the next 30 days.

 ### Manual Certificate Installation